 Surgeon $160,597 average and $273,000 on the higher end

 Although there are countless types of surgeons, most treat injuries and illnesses.
-The duties of each surgeon vary by type as some perform surgery for broken bones, tumors, or even cosmetic surgery.
+The duties of each surgeon vary by type as some perform surgery for broken bones, tumours, or even cosmetic surgery.

 Dentist $125,000 average and $175,840 on the higher end

 The primary responsibility of a dentist is to ensure their patients have good dental hygiene.
-Dentists clean teeth, do minor operations and correct various issues having to do with a patient’s teeth.
+Dentists clean teeth, do minor operations and correct various issues with a patient’s teeth.

 Actuary $112,496 average and $136,500 on the higher end

 Actuaries specialize in performing calculations to determine the outcomes of events that affect businesses.
-Their statistical work may deal with accidents, investments, insurance, and anything else that has to do with financial decisions.
+Their statistical work may deal with accidents, investments, insurance, and anything else related to financial decisions.

 Healthcare Manager $108,837 average and $166,550 on the higher end